 Verify Optimal Placement By Ventilating Through the Fastrach

 Now attach your breathing apparatus to the Fastrach metal connector and ventilate the patient.
 In this particular photo, the anesthesia machine circuit is being used to ventilate rather than a ventilation bag.
-If you can’t ventilate through the Fastrach, then the ETT will probably NOT pass into the trachea and you should improve positioning.
+If you can’t ventilate through the Fastrach, then the ETT will probably NOT pass into the trachea.
+Stop and improve positioning.
 Insert the Fastrach deeper.
 If ventilation is still difficult the epiglottis may be folded over the glottis.
-Try the “up-down” maneuver: without deflating the cuff, grasp the handle, swing it outward about 6 cm, and then reinsert it.
-This maneuver can also be used if you are having difficulty passing the endotracheal tube.
-If you still can’t ventilate remove the device and start again.

 Insert the Endotracheal Tube